jmagman/flutter-wiki/Reduce-Flutter-engine-size-with-MLGO.md

 attempt of reducing sizes as MLGO does not require any code or dependency removals.

-Reducing engine size with MLGO needs to first train a model, and then apply that model to compile the Flutter engine.
+Reducing engine size with MLGO needs to 1) train a model once, 2) apply that model to compile the Flutter engine.
+Note that model training does not need to happen too frequently - the model should 'hold up' to code changes over weeks/months.
 On Ubuntu, do the following:

 - **Follow the [Setting-up-the-Engine-development-environment][engine setup]**.
   To check if this step is successful, try [compiling for Android][compile